 Approximate processing techniques have been widely studied.
-Histograms (e.g. [22, 24]) have been extensively used by query optimizers to estimate the selectivity of queries, and recently in tools for providing fast approximate answers to queries.
+Histograms ([24, 26]) have been extensively used by query optimizers to estimate the selectivity of queries, and recently in tools for providing fast approximate answers to queries.
 Wavelets are a mathematical tool for the hierarchical decomposition of functions, with applications in image and signal processing.
-More recently, Wavelets have been applied successfully in answering range-sum aggregate queries over data cubes [29], in selectivity estimation [19] and in approximate query processing [5].
-The Discrete Cosine Transform (DCT) [1] constitutes the basis of the mpeg encoding algorithm and has also been used to construct compressed multi-dimensional histograms [16].
-Linear regression has been recently used in [7] for on-line multidimensional analysis of data streams.
+More recently, Wavelets have been applied successfully in answering range-sum aggregate queries over data cubes [29], in selectivity estimation [20] and in approximate query processing [3].
+The Discrete Cosine Transform (DCT) [1] constitutes the basis of the mpeg encoding algorithm and has also been used to construct compressed multi-dimensional histograms [17].
+Linear regression has been recently used in [5] for on-line multidimensional analysis of data streams.